 - a.
 What is the connection between the proposed program and existing programs at the institution?
-As already stated, a B.A. with an Option in Mathematics and Related Areas in Geology, Physics, Biology, Ecology, or Pure Mathematics, and a B.S.
-Secondary Education Major with a "Major" (Option) in Mathematics are currently offered at The University of Montana Western.
+As already stated, B.A.'s in "Arts" with an option in mathematics and related areas in Geology, Physics, Biology, Ecology, or Pure Mathematics, and a B.S.
+Secondary Education Mathematics Major are currently offered at the University of Montana Western.
 The proposed B.S.
 Major in Mathematics is planned to replace these existing programs using the following protocols: - (1) Students who are currently enrolled in the B.A.
-Mathematics Option with Related Areas in Geology, Ecology, or Biology will be able to pursue the B.S.
+Mathematics Option with related areas in Geology, Ecology, or Biology will be able to pursue the B.S.
 Mathematics Major with Options in Geology, Ecology, or Biology.
 It will be possible for students to complete the combination of the Major and one of these Options in 120 credits. - (2) Students who are currently enrolled in the B.A.
-Mathematics Option with Related Areas in Physics or Pure Mathematics could elect to take the B.S.
+Mathematics Option with related areas in Physics or Pure Mathematics may elect to take the B.S.
 Mathematics Major by itself and then use their elective credits to take additional credits in Physics or Pure Mathematics.
 In fact, such students may use their elective credits however they wish (e.g. to pursue interests outside of the mathematical sciences).
 This option was not available prior to the proposed B.S.
 Mathematics Major.
 It is possible for students to complete this plan in 120 credits. - (3) Students who are currently enrolled in the B.S.
-Secondary Education Major with an Option in Mathematics would be able to enroll in a double major using the proposed B.S.
+Secondary Education Major with an Option in Mathematics will now be able to enroll in a double major using the proposed B.S.
 Mathematics and a standalone B.S.
-Secondary Education major that is offered by the Education Department at

-- the University of Montana Western.
-It will still be possible for these students to finish both majors in 128 credits. - b.
+Secondary Education major that is offered by the Education Department at the University of Montana Western.
+It will still be possible for these students to finish both degrees in 128 credits. - b.
 Will approval of the proposed program require changes to any existing programs at the institution?
-If so, please describe. - These proposals have been the product of long-term collaboration and negotiation with the UMW Education Department to better serve the need of students seeking certification in Mathematics.
+If so, please describe. - These proposals have been the product of long-term collaboration and negotion with the UMW Education Department to better serve the need of students seeking certification in Mathematics.
 Students under the proposed changes would double major in a content field plus Secondary Eudation, thus being "Highly Qualified Teachers" at graduation under NCLB rules. - c.
 Describe what differentiates this program from other, closely related programs at the institution (if appropriate).